 For more vegan summer recipes, check these out!

-If you are a coffee lover, this blended coffee is bound to get the tastebuds excited.
+If you are a coffee lover, this iced capp recipe is bound to get the tastebuds excited.
 It’s icy and refreshing and balanced nicely with espresso flavour and sweetness.
-So grab a donut and take a sip of this vegan iced capp- it will feel just like you are sitting in a Tim Hortons.
+So grab a donut and take a sip of this vegan iced coffee- it will feel just like you are sitting in a Tim Hortons.